1anyway/VestaFinance/README.md

 1. initialize the parameters ```vestaParams.sanitizeParameters(_asset)```
 2. Get the value of some needed parameters such as the price, fee, ICR and so on.
 3. Add status, settings to the trove.
-4. Insert the trove to sortedTroves and add trove owner to array
+4. Insert the trove to sortedTroves and add trove owner to array.

 The code of these operations is below
 ```